openGemini/opengemini-client-rust/README.md

 ## About OpenGemini

-OpenGemini is an open-source time series database, find more information [here](https://github.com/openGemini/openGemini)
+OpenGemini is a cloud-native distributed time series database, find more information [here](https://github.com/openGemini/openGemini)